Travelgate/documentation/kb/faqs/glossary.md

 Rules that dictate the terms and conditions under which a booking can be cancelled, including any associated fees or penalties.

 - **CARD_BOOKING (payment)**
-A payment method using a credit or debit card to secure a booking, managed by the seller and made during the booking process.
-Credit card details are required in the reservation request.
+A payment method using a credit or debit card to secure a booking.
+This payment managed by the Seller and made during the booking process (credit card details are required in the reservation request).

 - **CARD_CHECK_IN (payment)**
 A payment method using a credit or debit card during check-in at a property.
-The payment is managed by the seller and performed at the hotel.
-Credit card details are required in the reservation request.
+The payment is managed by the Seller and performed at the hotel (credit card details are required in the reservation request).

 - **Certification**
 The process of verifying that a Partner meets certain Travelgate’s requirements before being allowed to operate within the TravelgateX ecosystem.